rockthejvm/rockthejvm.github.io/_posts/2024-07-01-zio-fullstack-webapp.md

   </tr>
 </table>

-Also, with SBT it is easy to [generate some static files](https://github.com/cheleb/zio-laminar-demo/blob/master/build.sbt#L63) that are copied in the resources of some module.
-Here I use [sbt-twirl](https://github.com/playframework/twirl) to generate the index.html of the server (bff) module.
+Sometime we need to [generate some static files](https://github.com/cheleb/zio-laminar-demo/blob/master/build.sbt#L63), like the index.html of the server module, this is done with SBT only when the server module is build.

 Let's see how ZIO, Laminar and Tapir can be combined to build a full stack webapp.